-Over the last few decades, enormous progress has been made in determining the properties of hadrons directly from the fundamental theory of the strong force, quantum chromodynamics (QCD).
-A key tool in such investigations is lattice QCD (LQCD) in which correlation functions defined on a discretized, finite Euclidean spacetime are calculated numerically using importance-sampling techniques.
-State-of-the-art LQCD calculations of stable hadronic states use dymanical up, down, strange and even charm quarks, with physical quark masses, and include isospin breaking both from the mass difference of the up and down quarks and also from the effects of quantum electrodynamics (QED).
+Over the past few decades, enormous progress has been made in determining the properties of hadrons directly from the fundamental theory of the strong force, quantum chromodynamics (QCD).
+A key tool in such investigations is lattice QCD (LQCD), which can be used to numerically calculate correlation functions defined on a discretized, finite, Euclidean spacetime.
+State-of-the-art LQCD calculations of stable hadronic states use dynamical up, down, strange, and even charm quarks, with physical quark masses, and include isospin breaking both from the mass difference of the up and down quarks and from the effects of quantum electrodynamics (QED).
 For recent reviews, see Refs.
 [1-3].

 Using LQCD to investigate hadronic resonances that decay via the strong force is significantly more challenging.
 Resonances do not correspond to eigenstates of the QCD Hamiltonian and thus cannot be studied by directly interpolating a state with the desired quantum numbers.
 Instead, resonance properties are encoded in scattering and transition amplitudes, and only by extracting these observables can one make systematic, quantitative statements.
 In fact, it is not a priori clear that one can extract such observables using LQCD.
-Confining the system to a finite volume obscures the meaning of asymptotic states and restricting to Euclidean momenta prevents one from directly applying the standard approach of LSZ reduction.
-In addition, since one can only access numerically-determined Euclidean correlators with nonvanishing noise, analytic continuation to Minkowski momenta is, in general, not a well-posed problem.
+Confining the system to a finite volume obscures the meaning of asymptotic states and restricting to Euclidean momenta prevents one from directly applying the standard approach of Lehmann-Symanzik-Zimmermann reduction.
+In addition, since one can only access numerically determined Euclidean correlators with nonvanishing noise, analytic continuation to Minkowski momenta is, in general, an ill-posed problem.

-For two-particle states, it is by now well known that scattering amplitudes can be constrained indirectly in LQCD, by first extracting the discrete finite-volume energy spectrum.
-The approach follows from seminal work by Lüscher [4, 5] who derived a relation between the finite-volume energies and the elastic two-particle scattering amplitude, for a system of identical scalar particles.
-Since then, this relation has been generalized to accommodate non-zero spatial momentum, $\vec{P}$ , in the finite-volume frame and also to describe more complicated two-particle systems, including non-identical and non-degenerate particles as well as particles with intrinsic spin [6-14].
+For two-particle states, it is by now well known that scattering amplitudes can be constrained indirectly, by first extracting the discrete finite-volume energy spectrum.
+The approach follows from seminal work by Lüscher [4, 5] who derived a relation between the finite-volume energies and the elastic two-particle scattering amplitude for a system of identical scalar particles.
+Since then, this relation has been generalized to accommodate non zero spatial momentum in the finite-volume frame and also to describe more complicated two-particle systems, including nonidentical and nondegenerate particles as well as particles with intrinsic spin [6-14].
 This formalism has been applied in many numerical LQCD calculations to determine the properties of low-lying resonances that decay into a single two-particle channel [15-20], including most recently the first study of the lightest hadronic resonance, the $\sigma/f_0(500)$ [21].
 The extension to systems with multiple coupled two-particle channels [7, 10-13], has led to the first LQCD results for resonances at higher energies, where more than one decay channel is open [22-26].

-Thus far, however, no LQCD calculations have been performed for resonances that have a significant branching
+Thus far, however, no LQCD calculations have been performed for resonances that have a significant branching fraction into three or more particles.
+This is largely because the formalism needed to do so, the three-particle extension

-\e-mail: rbriceno@jlab.org
+^{}e-mail: rbriceno@jlab.org

-&lt;sup>†e-mail: hansen@kph.uni-mainz.de
+[†]e-mail: hansen@kph.uni-mainz.de

-&lt;sup>‡e-mail: srsharpe@uw.edu
+[‡]e-mail: srsharpe@uw.edu

-fraction into three or more particles.
-This is largely because the formalism needed to do so, the three-particle extension of the relations summarized above, is still under construction.
-Early work in this direction includes the non-relativistic studies presented in Refs.
-[27] and [28].
+of the relations summarized above, is still under construction.
+Early work in this direction includes the nonrelativistic studies presented in Refs.
+[27, 28].
 More recently, in Refs.
-[29] and [30], two of the present authors derived a three-particle quantization condition for identical scalar particles using a general relativistic quantum field theory (subject to some restrictions described below).
-Since these articles are the starting point for the present work, we briefly summarize their methodology.
+[29, 30], two of the present authors derived a three-particle quantization condition for identical scalar particles using a generic relativistic quantum field theory (subject to some restrictions described below).
+Since these articles are the starting point for the present work, we briefly summarize their methodology.1